fabian-sp/GGLasso/paper/paper.md

 - *ADMM*: for all problem formulations we implemented the ADMM algorithm [@Boyd2011].
 ADMM is a flexible and efficient optimization scheme which is specifically suited for Graphical Lasso problems as it only relies on efficient computation of the proximal operators of the involved functions [@Danaher2013; @Tomasi2018; @Ma2013].

-- *PPDNA*: for GGL and FGL problems without latent variables, we implemented the proximal point solver proposed in [@Zhang2019; @Zhang2020].
+- *PPDNA*: for GGL and FGL problems without latent variables, we included the proximal point solver proposed in [@Zhang2019; @Zhang2020].
 According to the numerical experiments in [@Zhang2020], PPDNA can be an efficient alternative to ADMM especially for fast local convergence.

-- *block-ADMM*: for SGL problems without latent variables, we implement a method which solves the problem blockwise, following the proposal in [@Witten2011].
+- *block-ADMM*: for SGL problems without latent variables, we implemented a method which solves the problem blockwise, following the proposal in [@Witten2011].
 This wrapper simply applies the ADMM solver to all connected components of the empirical covariance matrix after thresholding.

 ## Benchmarks and applications

-In our example gallery, we include benchmarks comparing the solvers in `GGLasso` to state-of-the-art software as well as illustrative examples explaining the usage and functionalities of the package.
+In our example gallery, we included benchmarks comparing the solvers in `GGLasso` to state-of-the-art software as well as illustrative examples explaining the usage and functionalities of the package.
 We want to emphasize the following examples:

 - [Benchmarks](https://gglasso.readthedocs.io/en/latest/auto_examples/plot_benchmarks.html#sphx-glr-auto-examples-plot-benchmarks-py) for SGL problems: our solver is competitive with `scikit-learn` and `regain`.
 The newly implemented block-wise solver is highly efficient for large, sparse networks.